-A. PROJECT AREA & INVENTORY OF THE CRITICAL POLLLUTION SOURCES TO DATE 20 points DIRECTIONS EXPLANATION Present the rationale for why you have delineated this particular project area.
-Provide an estimate of the percent of assessment and inventory that has been completed to date in the project area.
-This question looks at the rationale behind selecting the project area.
-The project area should be consistent with the project goals.
-It should consider the current pollution control needs in the project are, the amount of work 3.
-Describe the results of the inventory of critical pollution sources to date.
-(Also mark the critical areas needing BMPs on an aerial photo/map and include it with this application.) needed to effectively reduce the pollution loading, and the staff and financial resources available.
-Regardless of project type, an inventory and Describe previous BMP implementation in the project area, if applicable Describe why the project area is (still) considered a significant contributor of pollutants or habitat impairments to the targeted waterbodies. targeting process is required to assure the available fuds are directed to those sites which will provide cost-effective attainment of the project's pollution reduction goals.
-This question also looks at how much targeting work has already been completed and what methods were used.
-Applications for projects where targeting work has already been completed will be given higher scores.
+A. PROJECT AREA & INVENTORY OF THE CRITICAL POLLLUTION SOURCES TO DATE

+- Present the rationale for why you have delineated this particular project area. - Provide an estimate of the percent of assessment and inventory that has been completed to date in the project area. - Describe the results of the inventory of critical pollution sources to date.
+(Also mark the critical areas needing BMPs on an aerial photo/map and include it with this application.) - 4.
+Describe previous BMP implementation in the project area, if applicable - 5.
+Describe why the project area is (still) considered a significant contributor of pollutants or habitat impairments to the targeted waterbodies.